 - Organization: Properly organizing and centralizing variables reduces redundancy and simplifies management.

-By applying the best practices outlined here, you can make your Ansible projects more robust, maintainable, and easier to collaborate on.
+By applying the best practices outlined here, you can keep Ansible projects maintainable and easy to hand off.

 If you're interested in learning more about Ansible, I recommend these two blog posts: